Squareville/lu-toolbox/README.md

 #### Blender Version

-The minimum compatible Blender version is 2.93.
+The minimum compatible Blender version for LU Toolbox v2.0 is Blender 3.1.
-The add-on is generally compatible with Blender 3.0+ but there are a few breaking bugs with vertex color baking that make it almost completely unusable.

 ## Documentation